Corporate Governance

 Customers and Suppliers

-The Group invests in customer service software and infrastructure to support feedback from these stakeholder groups and monitors and measures internal targets for response times and quality.
-The Group also regularly undertakes customer surveys to measure Net Promoter Scores.
+The Company has a customer centric approach to delivering value by being in constant communication with customers to ensure it is ahead of any changes.
+The Group business units invest in customer service software and infrastructure to support feedback from these stakeholder groups and monitor and measure internal targets for response times and quality.
+Regular customer surveys are undertaken to measure Net Promoter Scores and customer satisfaction.

 The Group’s business units operate in different sectors and are run in a decentralised way by their own senior management teams who are responsible for engaging with customers and suppliers through events such as exhibitions, roadshows, conferences, on site visits and remote sessions.
 Direct feedback and responses to initiatives such as on-line polls and votes have shaped key strategic and operational decisions around important aspects of our businesses, ranging from pricing to environmental policies and considerations.